-This New England-style shrimp chowder is the perfect meal to enjoy on a summer evening.
+This New England shrimp chowder recipe is the perfect meal to enjoy on a summer evening.
 Get your delicious on with this mélange of shrimp, oysters, and veggies in this dish that’s creamy and comforting.
 You won’t have the oven heating the house, and everything cooks in one-pot for easy cleanup.
 Did I mention that bacon is also involved here?
 Oh yessss.

 Did you ever eat something soooo good and felt trying to create a “better-for-you” version would not be worth it?
 That’s how I feel about this New England-style shrimp chowder.